coffee-cup/uvic-csc460/website/src/project2/booting.md

 - Setup interrupt vector table and interrupt trampolines
 - Call the `int main` function

-This can be observed by viewing the disassembly our RTOS.
+This can be observed by viewing the disassembly of our RTOS.
 Most of the disassembly is our compiled operating system, but some of it is from the C runtime.
 The following initializes the interrupt trampolines,

 ```
 000000e4 <__trampolines_start>: